 More than 36 million Americans have hearing loss, including one in five teenagers, according to recent studies.
 Untreated, hearing loss can inhibit social interaction and a person’s ability to perform daily activities, which can lead to withdrawal, isolation, depression and an increased risk of heart disease.
 But only about 20 percent of people with hearing loss use a hearing device.

-Loyola Audiology is available on the main campus in Maywood and Loyola centers in Burr Ridge, Homer Glen, Oakbrook Terrace, Wheaton and Woodridge.
+Loyola Audiology is available on the main campus in Maywood and Loyola centers in Burr Ridge, Homer Glen, Oakbrook Terrace, and Wheaton.

 EarQ strives to revolutionize the hearing healthcare industry through innovative business and marketing practices, national public awareness efforts and advocating for excellence in private patient care.
 Through its nationwide hearing healthcare locations, EarQ will work to shatter the stereotypes surrounding hearing loss and empower the millions of Americans who suffer from it to take control of their hearing health.